Jangojungle/GBC_DCDC_Redesign/Board Files/Readme.txt

-This folder will contain board artwork and layout design files.
+This folder contains board artwork and layout design files.